dell/dellemc-openmanage-ansible-modules/docs/modules/omevv_firmware_compliance_info.rst

 Synopsis
 --------

-This module allows to fetch the firmware compliance report of all the hosts of the cluster, or a specific host of the cluster, or multiple clusters.
+This module allows you to retrieve firmware compliance reports of all the hosts of the cluster, a specific host of the cluster, or multiple clusters.